 When you are transferring too many photos at the same time, the transfer process can take longer.
 Moving many photos means you need more time, and you can get stuck on "Preparing to import from iPhone."

 Also, the method you choose can cause delays.
 The process will be slow if you use Bluetooth to move many large photos.

 When transferring photos from your iPhone to a Mac computer, many want the process to be smooth and seamless.
 But there are times you can get stuck and feel frustrated because the transfer is too slow or an error has occurred.
 The error message "preparing to import from iPhone" has many causes and solutions.

 This article has shown you possible reasons why this error occurs and methods you can use to fix it.
 When you encounter a photo transfer error, identify the causes.
 Next, choose the right solution and follow the steps above to fix the issue and import your photos successfully.

 Below are common questions about photos stuck on preparing to import from iPhone.

 The network speed can cause preparation to import from iPhone to take longer than you expect.
 If something interferes with the network speed, like photos syncing on iCloud, it can cause the transfer process to be very slow.
-That means if iCloud Photo Sync is on and consumes a lot of internet, causing the importing process to slow down.
+That means if iCloud Photo Sync is on and consumes a lot of internet, it causes the importing process to slow down.

 When you see the message preparing to import from iPhone and nothing is happening, try the following fixes.

-The prepare to import from iPhone process should only take a few seconds, but sometimes you can get stuck on it longer.
+The preparation to import from the iPhone process should only take a few seconds, but sometimes you can get stuck on it longer.
 If stuck for more than a few seconds, it means there's a problem.
 Identify the best method to fix the problem using the steps discussed in this article.